Vahor/n8n-kit/packages/n8n-cli/README.md

 - When a node has multiple versions, the imported node will be wrong.
 Example: `GoogleDrive` instead of `GoogleDriveV2`.
 - The generated code is probably not optimal.
 - The generated code will use `generated` nodes from `@vahor/n8n-kit/nodes/generated` even if a proper implementation is available.
+- Groups are not supported as they are not native to n8n.
 - As it's generated code, run prettier or biome on it to make it look nice.

 ## Global Options